 He sounds human.

 Like how any dude would try to sing.
 Yeah, his voice cracks, but it’s out of anger or fear or sadness.
 Yeah, his guitar scratches and distorts, but it’s out of frustration, angst and anxiety.
-It’s refreshing to see that in a record when the chase “the perfect sound” for their alternative tween-magnets.
+It’s refreshing to see that in a record rather than a chase for “the perfect sound.”

 Yeah, nah, Jeff Buckley doesn’t give a damn about your overproduction and genre stereotypes — he plays the guitar.

 He’s too melodic to be punk, too dynamic to be grunge (I kid, I kid, Eddie Vedder’s a great lead mumbler) and too surreal to be anything close to pop.

 Instead, this guy sounds like he listened to Physical Graffiti and Songs of Love and Hate for 10 years straight before picking up a guitar.
 I mean, holy shit, does he wear influences on his sleeve for most of the album.
 And I’m not complainin’ about an alternative artist who likes Leonard Cohen — that’s some taste in some damn good poetry with just as good music.

 However, I didn’t believe it for the first half of “Mojo Pin.”
 Silly me.